-The Office of Accessibility Resources (OAR) celebrates access, equity, and inclusion-elements of a strong liberal arts education.
-The process of addressing the access needs of students registered with OAR, roughly 11% of Stonehill's population, is a collaborative effort between OAR, the student, and the instructor.
+The process of addressing the academic needs of students registered with OAR, roughly 11% of Stonehill's population, is a collaborative effort between OAR, the student, and the instructor.
 OAR determines eligibility for disability-related services and approves accommodations based on limitations caused by the student's impairment.
 Instructors are responsible for providing the approved accommodations for students enrolled in their courses.
 Accommodation needs are communicated through a Letter of Accommodation, which serves as official verification from OAR that a student has registered with the office and is eligible for services.
+Students are responsible for providing the accommodations they are requesting.
 While faculty are required to provide accommodations when reasonable and necessary, they are not expected to compromise essential elements of the course or to lower standards.
-The Letter of Accommodation invites students and faculty to contact OAR if there are concerns or questions about the provision of accommodations.
+Students and faculty should contact OAR as soon as possible if questions or concerns arise about the provision of accommodations.

-XIV.
+XIII.
 GENERAL EDUCATION

-Assistant Dean of General Education: Elizabeth Chase, Ph.
+Duffy 131 Assistant Dean of General Education: Elizabeth Chase, Ph.
 D.

+Program Coordinator:

-Program Coordinator Patricia Mead, X1799
+Patricia Mead, X1799